-The exhibition Connecting Seas: A Visual History of Discoveries and Encounters at the Getty Research Institute ends with this photograph—an image of might that references the colonial legacy of Africa, pointing to social and economic issues that reverberate worldwide.
+The exhibition Connecting Seas: A Visual History of Discoveries and Encounters at the Getty Research Institute ends with this photograph, Triumph of the Will—an image of might that references the colonial legacy of Africa, pointing to social and economic issues that reverberate worldwide.

 The international media continually report alarming news from the African continent.
 Often the images in these reports document military and social conflicts and the plight of refugees, frequently women and children, forced to abandon their villages to escape violence.
 These conflicts may seem remote—confined to forests and deserts from another continent.
 That’s why the work of two contemporary photographers strikes me for effectively placing African affairs at the center of today’s globalized interconnected world: Richard Mosse and Pieter Hugo.

 Mosse’s Triumph of the Will—its title ambiguously exuding an optimistic, forward-looking vision of a better future—shows two soldiers of the Armed Forces of the Democratic Republic of Congo (FARDC) standing on the ruin of a military commando structure built at the time when Congo was a Belgian colony.

 In this picture, today’s Congolese stand high on the legacy of their colonial past, both physically and metaphorically.
 The magenta landscape hints at underground richness, the minerals and resources that the country has contributed to the global market for centuries.